-If you are interested in architecture and history…
+If you are interested in history…

-North Cyprus has an abundance of sites to explore.
 Visit the ancient ruins of Salamis, the mountaintop castles of Kyrenia or the various museums with exhibits ranging from religious paintings and archaeological finds to shipwrecks and military tanks.

 North Cyprus has thousands of years of history to explore...

 Information about the history and culture of North Cyprus